Consensys/doc.goquorum/docs/Concepts/Security/Framework/GoQuorumNetworkSecurity/OpertionalConsiderations.md

 - Public and Private transaction rates per account in the network.
 - Number of public Smart contracts in the network.
 - Network connections to ledger nodes and metadata.
-- Consensus protocol metadata (E.g Block creation rate, and source ...etc)
+- Consensus protocol metadata (Block creation rate, and source, …)

 ## Security Checklist